-Dr. Lichter is the F. Bruce Fralick Professor of Ophthalmology and Chair of the Department of Ophthalmology and Visual Sciences at the University of Michigan Medical School, a department founded in 1872.
-In addition, Dr. Lichter is the first Director of the University’s W.K.
+Dr. Lichter is Professor of Ophthalmology and Visual Sciences, Immediate Past Chair of the department and Founding Director of the University’s W.K.
 Kellogg Eye Center that opened in 1985.
-A new, 230,000 square foot addition to the Center opened in March, 2010.
+A recent 230,000 square foot addition to the Center opened in March, 2010.
 Dr. Lichter is a native of Detroit and received his undergraduate, medical school, and ophthalmology residency education at the University of Michigan, and a glaucoma fellowship at the University of California, San Francisco.

-In addition to serving as the 100th President of the American Academy of Ophthalmology in 1996, Dr. Lichter is also a Past President of the Association of University Professors of Ophthalmology, the American Ophthalmological Society, and the Pan American Association of Ophthalmology as well as a Past Chair of the American Board of Ophthalmology.
-He is currently a Director of The Heed Ophthalmic Foundation as well as President of Academia Ophthalmologica Internationalis.
-Dr. Lichter is a past Editor-in-Chief of the journal Ophthalmology and currently serves as an Associate Editor of the American Journal of Ophthalmology.
+In addition to serving as the 100th President of the American Academy of Ophthalmology in 1996, Dr. Lichter is also a Past President of the Association of University Professors of Ophthalmology, the American Ophthalmological Society, the Pan American Association of Ophthalmology, and Academia Ophthalmologica Internationalis, as well as a Past Chair of the American Board of Ophthalmology.
+Dr. Lichter is a past Editor-in-Chief of the journal Ophthalmology.

 Dr. Lichter serves as Chair of the U-M Medical School’s Clinical and Educational Conflict of Interest Committee.